 The Federal Transportation Bill, the Safe, Accountable, Flexible, and Efficient Transportation Equity Act of 2005, A Legacy for Users (SAFETEA-LU) created the planning factors that were to be considered by Metropolitan Planning Organizations when developing transportation plans and programs.
-This year's OWP is being developed considering the metropolitan planning factors from SAFETEA-LU.
-The eight metropolitan planning factors from SAFETEA-LU include:
+This year's OWP is being developed considering these metropolitan planning factors.
+The Moving Ahead for Progress in the 21st Century Act of 2012 (Map 21) made minor modifications to these factors.
+The eight metropolitan planning factors include:

 - 1. Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. - 2.
 Increase the security of the transportation system for motorized and non-motorized users. - 3.
-Increase the safety aspects of the transportation system for its users. - 4.
-Increase the accessibility and mobility options available to people and for freight. - 5.
-Protect and enhance the environment, promote energy conservation, and improve quality of life. - 6.
+Increase the safety of the transportation system for motorized and non-motorized users. - 4.
+Increase the accessibility and mobility of people and for freight. - 5.
+Protect and enhance the environment, promote energy conservation, improve quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns. - 6.
 Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - 7.
 Promote efficient system management and operations. - 8.
 Emphasize the preservation of the existing transportation system.

-The following table illustrates the 2012 OWP projects included in the SEWRPC 2012 continuing regional land use transportation study and the metropolitan planning factors to be considered in each project:
+The following table illustrates the 2013 OWP projects included in the SEWRPC 2013 continuing regional land use transportation study and the metropolitan planning factors to be considered in each project:

-METROPOLITAN PLANNING FACTORS TO BE CONSIDERED IN THE 2012 OWP
+METROPOLITAN PLANNING FACTORS TO BE CONSIDERED IN THE 2013 OWP

 Metropolitan Planning Factors

 Project

 Number Project Name 1 2 3 4 5 6 7 8

 100-1000 Land Use Inventory X X

-110-1000 Land Use Plan Implementation and Community X X X X X X X
+110-1000 Land Use Plan Implementation and Community X X X X X X X X

 Assistance

 120-1000 Year 2035 Land Use Plan X X

 200-1000 Transportation Planning Support and Assistance X X X X X X X X

 210-1000 Short-Range Transportation Planning and X X X X X X X X

 Programming

 220-1000 Long-Range Transportation Planning and X X X X X X X X

 Programming

 400-1000 Demographic and Economic Data Research, Base X X

 File Creation and Maintenance, and Data Provision

 410-1000 Transportation-Related Environmental Inventories, X X

 Assessments, and Evaluations

 420-1000 Regional Base Mapping and Survey Control X X